Tornado: Visual evidence

-Storm spotters are trained to discern whether or not a storm seen from a distance is a supercell.
+Storm spotters seek to determine whether a storm seen at a distance is a supercell.
 They typically look to its rear, the main region of updraft and inflow.
 Under that updraft is a rain-free base, and the next step of tornadogenesis is the formation of a rotating wall cloud.
 The vast majority of intense tornadoes occur with a wall cloud on the backside of a supercell.

 Evidence of a supercell is based on the storm's shape and structure, and cloud tower features such as a hard and vigorous updraft tower, a persistent, large overshooting top, a hard anvil (especially when backsheared against strong upper level winds), and a corkscrew look or striations.
 Under the storm and closer to where most tornadoes are found, evidence of a supercell and the likelihood of a tornado includes inflow bands (particularly when curved) such as a "beaver tail", and other clues such as strength of inflow, warmth and moistness of inflow air, how outflow- or inflow-dominant a storm appears, and how far is the front flank precipitation core from the wall cloud.
 Tornadogenesis is most likely at the interface of the updraft and rear flank downdraft, and requires a balance between the outflow and inflow.

 Only wall clouds that rotate spawn tornadoes, and they usually precede the tornado between five and thirty minutes.
 Rotating wall clouds may be a visual manifestation of a low-level mesocyclone.
 Barring a low-level boundary, tornadogenesis is highly unlikely unless a rear flank downdraft occurs, which is usually visibly evidenced by evaporation of cloud adjacent to a corner of a wall cloud.
-A tornado often occurs as this happens or shortly afterwards; first, a funnel cloud dips and in nearly all cases by the time it reaches halfway down, a surface swirl has already developed, signifying a tornado is on the ground before condensation connects the surface circulation to the storm.
+A tornado often occurs as this happens or shortly afterwards.
+First, a funnel cloud dips which in nearly all cases develops a surface swirl by the time it reaches halfway down to the ground, signifying that a tornado is on the ground before condensation connects the surface circulation to the storm.
 Tornadoes may also develop without wall clouds, under flanking lines and on the leading edge.
 Spotters watch all areas of a storm, and the cloud base and surface.